MLS Cup: Underdogs winning the cup

 Early in the 2008 Major League Soccer season, the league announced that the championship would be returning to The Home Depot Center (now known as Dignity Health Sports Park).
 Throughout the regular season, the league was dominated by the Columbus Crew, who finished the season with 57 points, and secured the Supporters' Shield title with three matches remaining before the 2008 MLS Cup Playoffs.
 Traditionally, the Shield winners only rarely made it to the league championship, in spite of usually being the heavy favorites going into the playoffs.
-However, for the first time in eight years, a regular season champion made it to the MLS Cup final.
+However, for the first time in eight years, a regular season champion made it to MLS Cup.
 The Sigi Schmid-led club made their first run to the championship, along with their opponents the New York Red Bulls.
 For the Crew, being the Shield winners, their run to the final was a bit expected.
 The Red Bulls making the final was seen as a large surprise, possibly even a fluke.
 The Red Bulls did not qualify for the playoffs until the last day of the season, where they were the weakest team, in terms of regular season record, to qualify for the playoffs.
 The match ended up being dominated by the Crew as Columbus defeated New York with ease, 3–1.
 The point gap between the two clubs was the largest in history, and the scoreline between the two clubs made it tied for the largest margin of victory in MLS Cup history.
 New York's run to the finals was further emphasized as a fluke when the club had the worst record in 2009.